UK COVID-19 Inquiry: Module 1 – The resilience and preparedness of the United Kingdom

 Public hearings for Module 1 – resilience and preparedness – began on 13 June 2023.
 Former prime minister David Cameron told the inquiry that his government had focussed too much on preparations for an influenza pandemic, and that there were failures to act on findings from the 2016 Exercise Alice simulation; he denied that austerity measures had weakened the health service.
 George Osborne, former chancellor, argued that austerity had left Britain better prepared, making money available for furlough and other programmes.
 Former Health Secretary Matt Hancock criticised the government's preparedness for a pandemic, saying it was too focused on handling the aftermath of a pandemic rather than preventing one, and that resources were prioritised on planning for the event of a no-deal Brexit.
 Former Scottish First Minister Nicola Sturgeon told the inquiry that Scotland did not have a "set plan" to deal with a pandemic such as Covid 19.
 She also stated that the Scottish government was "not happy" that potential pandemic planning resources were reallocated to plan for a possible no-deal Brexit instead.

 Module 2 – Decision-making and political governance

 Hearings for module two of the inquiry – Decision-making and Political Governance – began on 3 October 2023.
 Former Chief Adviser to the Prime Minister Dominic Cummings gave evidence on 31 October 2023.
 In WhatsApp messages sent to senior adviser Lee Cain, Cummings said that then prime minister Boris Johnson believed that the pandemic would "be like the swine flu".
 In other messages in reference to deputy cabinet secretary Helen MacNamara, he called her propriety and ethics "bullshit" and said that it was "designed to waste huge amounts of his time".
 He also said that he wanted to "personally handcuff her and escort her from the building" and that answering her questions was like "dodging stilettos".
 Cummings was asked if these statements were misogynistic, which he denied.
 In other messages Cummings called ministers "useless fuckpigs [sic]", "cunts" and "morons".

+Deletion of WhatsApp messages

+During the Inquiry, it was discovered that various members of the devolved governments had deleted WhatsApp messages discussing their respective responses to the pandemic.
+In January 2024, it was revealed that the former First Minister of Scotland, Nicola Sturgeon's messages had been deleted.
+This also happened with her deputy, John Swinney's due to his settings being on auto-delete.
+The Scottish Government response was that messages were lost during routine changes of government phones.
+Later in the year, a similar discovery was made about the First Minister of Wales, Vaughan Gething, whom was the Welsh Minister for Health and Social Services during the pandemic.
+Despite claiming to the inquiry he had not ordered deletion of messages, he had stated in a WhatsApp group that he was deleting all messages from it due to them being subject to freedom of information requests.
+This formed part of the 2024 Welsh government crisis, that led to Gething resigning as First Minister.